-Did the holidays get in the way of your intentions to round out your 2020 charitable giving?
+You meant to take advantage of Arizona state tax credits, but the holidays got in the way of your intentions to round out your 2020 charitable giving.
 Or perhaps you’ve recently run up your returns and realized that you could have given a lot (or even a little) more?
 In Arizona (and many other states), you can still claim donations made after December 31 but before April 15 on your previous year’s tax credits.
 Here’s what you need to know.

 How Do State Charitable Tax Credits Work?